antonio-ramadas/advent-of-code-2018/day-10100/README.md

 _What is the lowest non-negative integer value for register 0 that causes the program to halt after executing the fewest instructions?_ (Executing the same instruction multiple times counts as multiple instructions executed.)

 To begin, [get your puzzle input](input).

+## --- Part Two ---

+In order to determine the timing window for your underflow exploit, you also need an upper bound:

+_What is the lowest non-negative integer value for register `0` that causes the program to halt after executing the most instructions?_ (The program must actually halt; running forever does not count as halting.)

+Although it hasn't changed, you can still [get your puzzle input](input).